 So it fell to Dr. Wolfgang Hevert to make the large product range of the Hevert company fit for the future and to not accept the impending shakeout and culling of proven natural healing remedies without a fight.
 Not only for his own company, but for the whole homeopathic and herbal medicine market, he campaigned on all fronts for a liberal definition of the legal framework and for the preservation of the largest possible diversity of therapeutic products and active substances.

 The crowning moment and proof of the Hevert company's success was the opening of a new, state-of-the-art pharmaceutical facility in 1996.
-The impressive new production and administration building has been the headquarters of the company since then.
-It is surrounded by vineyards and a park designed by Dr. Hevert himself, and located in Nussbaum, a neighboring community of Bad Sobernheim.
+The impressive new production and administration building has been the headquarters of the company since 1996 and is surrounded by vineyards and a park designed by Dr. Hevert himself, in Nussbaum, a neighboring community of Bad Sobernheim.

 A complete surprise to all, Dr. Wolfgang Hevert died on March 20, 2003 of heart failure, shortly before his 56th birthday.
 With energy, a willingness to take risks, vision and great dedication, he turned the pharmaceutical company Hevert into a prestigious and important company in the field of naturopathy.
 The driving force behind his life’s work was to provide therapists, pharmacists and patients with useful medicines and to fight for the success of naturopathy at the professional and political levels.